dalelotts/angular-bootstrap-datetimepicker/src/lib/dl-date-time-input/dl-date-time-input.directive.md

 Once one of the formats is able to parse the user input, the date is set in the model.

-**Nota bene** For convenience `DL_DATE_TIME_INPUT_FORMATS` defaults to support multiple formats, which can dramatically slow down paring performance.
-It can also result is successfully parsing a date using a format that is not appropriate for your use case.
+**Nota bene** For convenience `DL_DATE_TIME_INPUT_FORMATS` defaults to support multiple formats, which can dramatically slow down parsing performance.
+It can also result in successfully parsing a date using a format that is not appropriate for your use case.

-Consider overriding the `DL_DATE_TIME_INPUT_FORMATS` token to only include only the specific formats required by your project.
+Consider overriding the `DL_DATE_TIME_INPUT_FORMATS` token to only include the specific formats required by your project.

 `{provide: DL_DATE_TIME_INPUT_FORMATS, useValue: ['<input format zero>', ..., '<input format N>']}`